tedib04/I-DIDD/README.md

   $  cd I-DIDD/
 ```

 3. Copy `.env.example` into `.env` .
-In this file you can configure the ports of the running processes as well as the event log file to use.
+In this file you can configure the ports of the running processes as well as the event log file to use for the discovery.
 By default, the demo is preconfigured to use the event log specified in this file.
-The event log must be located under `experiments/data/tagged/` and must be "tagged" before use by running the script found in `experiments/src`.
+The event log must be located under `experiments/data/tagged/` and must be _tagged_ before use by running the script found in `experiments/src/`.
+Tagging is required to add an attribute to each event indicating whether it is the last event in a trace.
+This information is essential for the discovery process to function correctly.

 On Linux/macOS, use the following command: